 You did it.
 Now, the only thing left to do is test the new showerhead for any leaks.
 Turn on the shower and let it run for three to five minutes.
 Pay attention to the places where there are threads.
 You’re all good if no leaks are spotted.
 If you do spot a leak, don’t freak out.
 Just take the showerhead back off and re-apply the Teflon tape.
 That’s it!
 You should be golden.

 While these DIY tips should make replacing your showerhead a cakewalk, they are far from comprehensive.
-However, the professionals at Bardi are always ready to lend a hand should you feel yourself becoming overwhelmed or discover the project to be more in-depth.
-For all your HVAC and plumbing needs, call Bardi at (770) 263-9300, email us at email@example.com, or chat with a representative in the chat box to schedule service today!
+However, the professionals at Bardi Heating, Cooling & Plumbing are always ready to lend a hand should you feel yourself becoming overwhelmed or discover the project to be more in-depth.
+For all your HVAC and plumbing needs, call Bardi Heating, Cooling & Plumbing, email us, or chat with a representative in the chatbox to schedule service today!